jddes/Frequency-comb-DPLL/README.md

 Digital Phase-locked-loop for Locking a Frequency Comb using a Red Pitaya
 ---------------------------

-This software runs on the Red Pitaya with a user interface written in Python that runs on your control PC.

 The firmware/software allows the use of this hardware to phaselock a frequency comb.
 More generally, together with the hardware, it provides a digital control box that can support a dual-channel phase-locked loop including the front-end IQ detection of the input rf signals.
 While this digital control box could therefore be used to phase lock other systems, the discussion below assumes the user is operating a frequency comb.